Charting the Digital Landscape of the Conservation Profession Project

 Forum #2, Harvard University

-A two-day forum was conducted September 11-12, 2014, at Harvard University with an invited panel.
-A summary of the discussions is available in the Harvard Forum Summary
+FAIC conducted a two-day forum September 11-12, 2014 at Harvard University with an invited panel.
+You can find a summary of the discussions below.

-A two-day forum was conducted December 4-5, 2014, at the Dallas Museum of Art with an invited panel.
-Review a summary of the discussion in the Dallas Forum Summary
+FAIC conducted a two-day forum December 4-5, 2014 at the Dallas Museum of Art with an invited panel.
+You can find a summary of the discussion below.